On the dihedral Euler characteristics of Selmer groups of abelian varieties: The definite case

-\begin{remark}[Strategy.]
-We use the standard method of taking the snake lemma in the commutative diagram Here, recall that $S$ denotes any finite set of places of $K$ containing the primes above $p$, as well as all places where $A$ has bad reduction.
-The map $\psi_S(K_{\mathfrak{p}^{\infty}})$ is induced from the localization map defining the $p^{\infty}$-Selmer group $\Sel(A/K_{\mathfrak{p}^{\infty}})$.
+Here, recall that $S$ denotes any finite set of places of $K$ containing the primes above $p$, as well as all places where $A$ has bad reduction.
+The map $\psi_S(K_{\mathfrak{p}^{\infty}})$ is induced from the localization map

+defining the $p^{\infty}$-Selmer group $\Sel(A/K_{\mathfrak{p}^{\infty}})$.
 The vertical arrows are induced by restriction on cohomology.
 We also consider the associated diagram \end{remark}

 \begin{remark}[Local restrictions maps.]